When should I start saving into my pension?

 So we understand that for many, pensions and retirement seem like a long way off and other aspects of your finances take priority in the short to medium term.
 But it’s important to start saving into your pension early, so that you have longer to save towards your desired retirement lifestyle.

-Our most recent Retirement Report (PDF, 4.2MB) found that 38% of UK savers aren’t on track for a minimum lifestyle in retirement, and this increases to 47% when we look at just savers who are aged 22 – 29.
-Using the metrics set by the Pensions and Lifetime Savings Association, a minimum lifestyle in retirement means having approximately £14,400 per year to live on.
+Our most recent Retirement Report (PDF, 4.2MB) found that 39% (15.3 million people) are at risk of not covering basic needs in retirement.
+Using the metrics set by the Pensions and Lifetime Savings Association, a minimum lifestyle in retirement means having approximately £14,800 per year to live on.
 For many, this will likely not be enough.

 Having enough to meet your needs in retirement simply comes down to how much you have saved.
 So the earlier you can start saving and building up your pension pot, the better.
 And since your pension savings are invested, the longer you save and more savings you have, the more time they have to potentially grow.